The fun facts about numbers that you didn’t realise you’ve always wanted to know…

-Fifteen seems to have more fun facts associated with it than most other double digit numbers – why is anyone’s guess.
+Fifteen seems to have more fun facts associated with it than other double digit numbers, perhaps owing to its position slap back in the middle of 10 and 20.
 It is particularly popular amongst the more philosophical members of society and can be found in all of the following quotes:

 “After 15 minutes nobody looks at a rainbow” Johann Wolfgang von Goethe, Playwright

 “I have drunk since I was 15 and nothing gives me more pleasure” Ernest Hemingway

 “In the future everyone will be world-famous for 15 minutes” Andy Warhol

 “A revolution only lasts 15 years, a period which coincides with the effectiveness of a generation” Jose Ortega y Gasset, Philosopher

 “15 men on a dead man’s chest, yo-ho-ho and a bottle of rum” Jack Sparrow (amongst others)

 Fifteen is also a big deal in the world of maths, specifically for magic squares.
 A magic square is a table of numbers where each row, column and diagonal add up to the same total.
 The simplest example is the 3×3 magic square with each row, column and the two diagonals all adding up to 15.
 There are a few different ways that you can arrange the numbers 1-9 to make such a magic square, anyone want to hazard a guess as to how many exactly?

 Sorry it was a trick, there are only 8 (assuming you thought I meant 15).
 There is only one pattern that will allow all of the rows, columns and diagonals to add up to 15 and then you make the other 7 by reflecting and rotating the original.
 Here’s how it works:

 - To start with put 5 in the centre.